What is payroll compliance?

 Many small business owners have also had to make significant personal sacrifices to keep employees in jobs, with 33% giving up their own salaries, 30% giving up their dividends, 46% giving up holidays and 41% not taking their bonuses.

-The exceptional stories of sacrifice that small business owners have had to make during this uncertain time were highlighted through the research, and importantly insight into the support networks they are relying on to help them navigate the changing business climate.
+The exceptional stories of sacrifice that small business owners have had to make during this uncertain time were highlighted through the research, and we gained important insight into the support networks they are relying on to help them navigate the changing business climate.

 The study found that accountants have taken on an increasingly important role for small businesses, with small business owners turning to their accountants for support on changing regulations and processes such as payroll.
 Accountants have experienced a 60% uplift in small businesses approaching them for payroll expertise and services in the last 12 months.